atmire/HAL6/README.md

 ## Configure the metadata mapping <a name="Metadata-mapping"></a>

 Your HAL login credentials should be configured in the `hal.login.user` and `hal.login.pass` configuration parameters in `dspace/config/modules/hal.cfg`.
 The default values of the other configuration parameters in this file are set to use the HAL test servers.
 When moving to a production environment, these should be updated.
-To make this easy, a second set of the relevant parameters has been been included in this file, and commented out.
-To configure the HAL patch to use the production environment, simply uncomment the block
+To make this easy, a second set of the relevant parameters has been included in this file, and commented out.
+To configure the HAL patch to use the production environment, simply uncomment the block below & fill in the missing parameters.

 ```
 # HAL.login.user = ****